SCRATCh-ITEA3/KB/README.md

 ## Knowledge Base
 A collection of standards and requirements.
-The tool is basically a large SQL file that constructs a database in MariaDB, and can be implemented locally using a application like WAMP.
-The PHP page collection can be stored as a local wesite e.g. http://localhost/req_tool  to make the pakage work the Config.php filr needs to be adapted to poiint to ypur local database and site directory.
+The tool is basically a large [SQL file] that constructs a database in e.g. MariaDB, and can be implemented locally using a application like WAMP.
+The PHP page collection [zip file] can be stored as a local wesite e.g. http://localhost/req_tool  to make the pakage work the Config.php filr needs to be adapted to poiint to ypur local database and site directory.

 ## Table of contents
 * [Overview](#Overview) - how to get started with the SecDevOps topic